CSS is Now Operating the Nightingale Safe Spot

 Located on Hilyard Street and 34th Avenue, Nightingale Hosted Shelter has been providing shelter in South Eugene since 2017, when the Southeast Neighbors Association voted to support a city-sanctioned rest stop.
 A year later, they expanded the number of Huts from 12 to 20.
 People living in the neighborhood provide a sense of belongingness and a source of support by donating bottles and cans for the BottleDrop program.
 This program was run by a small but mighty force of volunteers, and the site has endured as a demonstration of what strong community spirit is capable of.
 “I love that Nightingale is so much a part of my neighborhood,” says Norma.
 “During what are chaotic times nationally, it is rewarding to focus on a local effort that truly makes a difference in the lives of people in my community.
 We are working to make Eugene a better place to live.”

 Early in the year, Nightingale completed a collaborative project with EWEB and the City of Eugene, bringing running water, electricity, and sewer connections to the site.
 Before, clients had relied on weekly water deliveries, solar power, and portable toilets, so this project created significant quality-of-life improvements.
 After the massive infrastructure project, though, Nightingale’s tiny team of volunteers was exhausted.
 “The required effort was challenging to sustain,” says Norma.
-“The services we hoped to deliver have gotten more complex than we could provide,” but no matter what, the board did not want the shelter beds to go away.
+“The services we hoped to deliver have gotten more complex than we could provide, but no matter what, the board didn't want the shelter beds to go away.”

 That’s where Community Supported Shelters stepped up.

 “When you see a group of people trying to do a good thing for our community, but they’re at wits' end, you don’t want to see that spirit go,” said Blake.
 “Our job is making sure that hundreds of people have a home in our community, and Nightingale’s Futures Committee gave us an opportunity to continue to do that.
 We get to make sure that Nightingale’s years of effort continue on.”
-In July 2025, the revamped Safe Spot Community is coming together with 8 community members calling Nightingale their new home.
+Since assuming operations this month, the revamped Safe Spot Community is coming together, with 8 community members already moved in and calling Nightingale their new home.
 We can already see the positive impact on everyone living there, and we are excited to keep investing in the neighborhood, in the site, and in our newest community members living there.

 Community members spent a Sunday afternoon organizing the community inventory and shop area to prepare for inspections and the BottleDrop program to resume.
 Here's the before and after: